2020 Volkswagen Golf GTI, GTD and GTE: Price, specs and release date

 New Mk8 VW Golf GTI price and release date

-VW hasn’t said how much the new GTI, GTD and GTE will cost.
+The new GTI is on sale now in Europe and should reach UK dealerships soon, priced from around £35,000 for versions with an automatic gearbox.
+VW hasn’t said how much the new GTD and GTE will cost.
 But they’ll more than likely be a bit pricier than the old cars thanks to their upgraded tech and fancy new features.
-Parking a GTI or a GTD on your drive will set you back around £30,000 when they go on sale later this year, but you’ll have to fork out more like £35,000 for a hybrid GTE.
+Parking a GTD on your drive will set you back around £35,000 when they go on sale later this year, but you’ll have to fork out closer to £40,000 for a hybrid GTE.